Finále Plzeň Festival

 Celebration of Czech film

-In over three decades, the Festival has become a major player on the Czech cultural scene and has secured a permanent place there.
+For almost four decades, the Festival has become a major player on the Czech cultural scene and has secured a permanent place there.
 The initial overview of Czech cinematography gradually became an internationally recognized platform promoting Czech audio-visual production and Czech filmmakers both at home and abroad.